NREL/EnergyPlusRegressionTool/README.md

 GitHub Actions test on multiple platforms, and it is regularly used on all three as well.

-To install the tool, simply `pip` install it into your Python environment (either system or virtual environment) The project page on PyPi is: https://pypi.org/project/EnergyPlusRegressionTool/.
+To install the tool, simply `pip` install it into your Python environment (either system or virtual environment) The project page on PyPi is: https://pypi.org/project/energyplus-regressions/.

-   - Download using Pip (`pip install energyplusregressiontool`).
+   - Download using Pip (`pip install energyplus-regressions`).
    - Once installed into the Python install, there will be a binary available to run: `energyplus_regression_runner`.

 ## Development